Ccamm/cits1003-project-2023s1/forensics/mumbles-revenge/README.md

 ---

+## Hint

+1. Unzip `ImportantForPingu.zip` and use tools/commands to analyse the `.lnk` file.
+2. From the `.lnk` file, you will see it reference a malicious executable.
+Download and take a closer look at the `.exe` file.
+3. Inside the `.exe` you will find the flag.
+You can use tools such as [`dotPeek`](https://www.jetbrains.com/decompiler/), but `cat` will do the trick.

+---

 ## Solution

 There are two parts to this challenge, the first part is analysing the malicious short cut that Mumble used as the initial access into Pingu's computer.
 First analyse the `.lnk` file by using a hex viewer.
 Below I just used `xxd`.